 When it comes to fruit, one thing is certain: men, women, and children have eaten grapes for thousands of years.
 Grapes are berries and though they are enjoyed in jellies and jams, grapes were grown as food dating back 6,000 years.

 There are many varieties of grapes and each is enjoyed for different reasons and benefits.
 One of the oldest uses of grapes is in wine, but the fruit is delicious eaten straight off the vine.
 Several popular ways to enjoy grapes are in the form of grape juice and as raisins.

 The top four countries that grow the greatest amounts of grapes include France, Italy, Spain, and the United States of America.

 The ancient world enjoyed grapes in the form of wine.
 The first record of wine is from Armenia, in 4000 B.C.
 History continues to show that wine was a popular drink throughout the Near East, Egypt, Greece, and Rome.
 Grapes and wine became one of the earliest trades and in 1700 B.C.; the Babylonian King Hammurabi set rules for trading wine.
 The grapevine spread from the area of Asia Minor known as the Fertile Crescent to Italy, Greece, Spain, and France.

-The grapevine then spread throughout Europe and was grown in Germany and by the Middle Ages, wine was used in a variety of religious services.
+The grapevine then spread throughout Europe and was grown in Germany and by the Middle Ages, the wine was used in a variety of religious services.
 The grapevine has become one of the most important fruit crops grown worldwide.
-In the United States, California grows, or cultivates more grapes than any other state.
+In the United States, California grows or cultivates more grapes than any other state.

 - A Brief History of the Grape and its Uses (PDF)